Pylons/pyramid/docs/narr/introduction.rst

 Zope 3, and Grok.
-Developers don't interact with the CA very much during typical development, however; it's mostly used by the framework developer rather than the application developer.  :mod:`repoze.bfg` developers use :term:`ZCML` (an XML dialect) to perform various configuration tasks; in particular, as in Zope3, one more more :term:`view` functions is associated with a :term:`model` type via ZCML.
-It is also possible to configure :mod:`repoze.bfg` views without :term:`ZCML` (instead configuration is done inside Python decorators) by using an add-on package named :term:`repoze.bfg.convention`.
+Developers don't interact with the CA very much during typical development, however; it's mostly used by the framework developer rather than the application developer.  :mod:`repoze.bfg` developers use :term:`ZCML` (an XML dialect) or decorators to perform various configuration tasks; in particular, as in Zope3, one more more :term:`view` functions is associated with a :term:`model` type via ZCML or a decorator.

 Like Pylons, :mod:`repoze.bfg` is mostly policy-free.
 It makes no assertions about which database you should use, and its built-in